Skip to content

 Gemini's Broader Platform Approach

-According to Google Cloud documentation, Gemini Code Assist integrates with Visual Studio Code via the Cloud Code extension, as well as with all major JetBrains IDEs (IntelliJ IDEA, PyCharm, and WebStorm), Android Studio, Cloud Workstations, and the Cloud Shell Editor.
+Google Cloud documentation confirms that Gemini Code Assist integrates with Visual Studio Code via the Cloud Code extension, as well as with all major JetBrains IDEs (IntelliJ IDEA, PyCharm, and WebStorm), Android Studio, Cloud Workstations, and the Cloud Shell Editor.
 The Standard and Enterprise editions extend beyond IDE assistance to provide AI capabilities across Firebase, Colab Enterprise, BigQuery, Cloud Run, Database Studio, Apigee, and Application Integration.

 IDE/PlatformJetBrains AIGemini Code Assist